While a high bounce rate is one of the most common conversion killers, the good news is that it can be reduced.

 When it comes to measuring digital marketing efforts, bounce rate tends to be one of the more mysterious metrics.
 But in terms of SEO, it’s relatively easy to understand.

-Essentially, bounce rate refers to the percentage of visitors who come to your site, but leave without visiting any other pages.
+Essentially, it refers to the percentage of visitors who come to your site, but leave without visiting any other pages.

-For instance, if your bounce rate is 80%, that means 80% of the people who come to your site are only visiting the page they initially landed on, neglecting the other pages on your site entirely.
+For instance, if your’s is 80%, that means 80% of the people who come to your site are only visiting the page they initially landed on, neglecting the other pages on your site entirely.

 Technically, it means that the Google Analytics server didn’t receive any kind of trigger from that particular user.

 Bounce rate = total number of bounces on a page/total number of entrances on a page.

 While the visitor could have spent some time on the page they came to visit, they made zero interactions.
 They didn’t click on a menu item, didn’t expand a “read more” link, check out your About Us page, or navigate to any other links on the page.

 The answer could be one of two things: